lostintangent/gistpad/README.md

    <img width="252" src="https://user-images.githubusercontent.com/116461/69890797-c03e1800-12ef-11ea-85be-7d6fe2c8c7ef.png" />

+1. If you're working on a web app, and want to create [runnable code samples](#playgrounds), right-click the `Your Gists` node and select `New Web Playground` (or run the `GistPad: New Web Playground` command).
+This will provide you with a live dev environment, to experiment with HTML, CSS and JavaScript, that is saved as a shareable gist

 ## Gist Commenting

 Gist comments are exposed within the editor at the bottom of any opened Gist files.
 If a Gist includes multiple files, then the comment thread will be displayed at the bottom of them all (duplicated and synchronized).